John Boorman: Career

 Boorman won the Best Director Award at the 1998 Cannes Film Festival for The General, his biopic of Martin Cahill.
 The film is about a glamorous, yet mysterious, criminal in Dublin who was killed, apparently by the Provisional Irish Republican Army.
-Boorman himself had been one of Cahill's burglary victims, having the gold record awarded for the score to Deliverance stolen from his home.
+Boorman had been one of Cahill's burglary victims, having the gold record awarded for the score to Deliverance stolen from his home.

 Released in 2006, his The Tiger's Tail was a thriller set against the tableau of early 21st century capitalism in Ireland.
 At the same time, Boorman began work on a long-time pet project of his, a fictional account of the life of Roman Emperor Hadrian (entitled Memoirs of Hadrian), written in the form of a letter from a dying Hadrian to his successor.
 In the meantime, a re-make/re-interpretation of the classic The Wonderful Wizard Of Oz with Boorman at the helm was announced in August 2009.

 In 2007 and 2009 he took part in a series of events and discussions as part of the Arts in Marrakech Festival along with his daughter Katrine Boorman including an event with Kim Cattrall called 'Being Directed'.

-In November 2012 he was selected as a President of the main competition jury at the 2012 International Film Festival of Marrakech.
+In November 2012 he was selected as a president of the main competition jury at the 2012 International Film Festival of Marrakech.

-In Autumn 2013 Boorman began shooting Queen and Country, the sequel to his 1987 Oscar-nominated Hope and Glory, using locations in Shepperton and Romania.
+In autumn 2013, Boorman began shooting Queen and Country, the sequel to his 1987 Oscar-nominated Hope and Glory, using locations in Shepperton and Romania.
 The film was selected to be screened as part of the Directors' Fortnight section of the 2014 Cannes Film Festival.

-John Boorman's debut novel, Crime of Passion, was published in 2016 (by Liberties Press, Dublin), with a French-language edition published by Marest in 2017.
+In 2016, his debut novel, Crime of Passion, was published by Liberties Press of Dublin, with a French-language edition published by Marest in 2017.

+In 2024, Boorman was revealed to be working on an animated project titled The Honey Wars, with Jamie Lee Curtis, Vanessa Kirby, Patrick Stewart, Brendan Gleeson, Richard E. Grant and Jon Voight all eyed to star, and Kavaleer Productions producing the project.